ChenYilong/iOS10AdaptationTips/README.md

 ![](http://ww4.sinaimg.cn/large/006y8mN6jw1f8wlidzveoj317o0ni40q.jpg)

-Remember to write your description why you ask for this authorization, between   `<string> ` and `</string>`, or your app will be rejected by app:
+Remember to write your description why you ask for this authorization, between   `<string> ` and `</string>`, or your app will be rejected by apple:

  ```XML
     <!-- 🖼 Photo Library -->